BinaryFiddler/UCSD-CSE221-Archive/Homework1.md

 Today, specialized hardware are still used to facilitate some system implementations.
 For instance, the implementation of virtual memory almost always require some forms of hardware support, typically in the form of a memory management unit in the CPU (which translates virtual addresses to physical addresses).

-### Question 3
+## Question 3

 First of all, being a multi-user timesharing systems like UNIX doesn't neccessarily means that it is not suitable for personal computers.
 However, a single user system like Pilot will render utterly useless for a multi-user environment.

-Besides
+Besides, UNIX is designed to be portable, it is not tightly coupled with any hardware, meaning that it can run on almost any hardware without major overhaul.
+Additionally, modern systems that based on 'old warhorse' systems like UNIX have evolved a with the addition of new features such as networking which makes them suitable for modern use.